py-lidbox/lidbox/README.md

 python3 -m pip install tensorflow
 ```

-If everything is working, see [this](./examples/common-voice) for a simple example to get started.

 ### Editable install

 If you plan on making changes to the code, it is easier to install `lidbox` as a Python package in setuptools develop mode: